Lemon Cedar Homemade Dust Spray and Polish

 Follow Life-n-Reflection on Pinterest for More - Use this Pin button!

-Print the Lemon Cedar Homemade Dust Spray label on sticker paper or on lightweight cardstock and attach it with clear packing tape.
-Or opt for a vinyl decal, as I make for all my cleaners with a Cricut machine.
+Print the Homemade Dust Spray label on water-resistant sticker paper or opt for a vinyl decal, as I make for all my cleaners with a Cricut machine.

-What’s your favorite zero waste cleaner?
+What’s your favorite eco-friendly cleaner?
 Share it with me in the comments below, or send me a DM on Instagram at @lifenreflection.
-Pin this homemade dust spray and polish now to make it later!

 6 Comments